canonical/vanilla-framework/templates/docs/base/typography.md

 ## Text figures

-Text figures are numerals designed to echo the varying height and alignment to the baseline of lowercase text.
+Text figures are numerals designed to echo the varying height and alignment to the baseline of lower-case text.

 To apply the text figures styling, wrap the number in a span with the class `u-text-figures`.